Variational problem and Hamiltonian formulation of the Lagrange-d'Alembert equations with nonlinear nonholonomic constraints: Variational problem and Hamiltonian formulation for the Lagrange-D'alembert equations.

 Let us apply this construction to the Lagrange-d'Alembert equations (\ref{nh3}).
 We write them in the form

 with $h({\boldsymbol q}, \dot{\boldsymbol q})$ given in Eq. (\ref{nh5}).
 Then the corresponding action reads

-In the passage from (\ref{nh10}) to (\ref{nh11}), we follow the Ostrogradsky prescription \cite{Ost_1850, deriglazov2010classical}, introducing auxiliary variables ${\bf v}$ and ${\boldsymbol\lambda}$ to eliminate second derivatives in the action functional.
-The functional (\ref{nh11}) does not contain higher derivatives, so we can construct a Hamiltonian formulation of our theory following the standard rules of the Dirac formalism.
+where ${\boldsymbol\lambda}{\bf v}\equiv\sum_i\lambda_iv_i$, and so on.
+In the passage from (\ref{nh10}) to (\ref{nh11}), we follow the Ostrogradsky prescription \cite{Ost_1850, deriglazov2010classical}, introducing auxiliary variables ${\bf v}(t)$ and ${\boldsymbol\lambda}(t)$ to eliminate second derivatives in the action functional.
+The functional (\ref{nh11}) does not contain higher derivatives, so we can now construct a Hamiltonian formulation of our theory following the standard rules of the Dirac formalism.

 The variational problem (\ref{nh11}) is equally suitable for cases of conservative forces $F^i({\boldsymbol q})=\partial U({\boldsymbol q})/\partial q^i$, and for dissipative (frictional) forces ${\bf F}({\boldsymbol q}, \dot{\boldsymbol q})$.